-Bidding on Adwords can easily lose you a ton of money.
-You need this simple formula to make sure you don’t.
+Bidding in Google Ads can easily lose you a ton of money.
+Use this simple formula to find your max CPC bid.

 The formula is

-Adwords Bid = Revenue x Website Conversion Rate x Percentage of Revenue Spent on Advertising
+Adwords Bid = Revenue x Website Conversion Rate x Percentage of Revenue You Want To Spend on PPC Advertising

 You may be bidding far too much if you do not use this formula.

-You need to know the following three things before you can calculate your Adwords bid.
+You need to know the following three things before you can calculate your max CPC bid.

-1. Revenue for each brand/product line you are advertising.
+1. Average revenue per sale for each brand/product line you are advertising.

 2. Your website’s conversion rate